OCA/OpenUpgrade/docsource/040_run_migration.rst

 Make the `openupgrade_framework` and the `openupgrade_scripts` modules available in the addons path in the Odoo instance of the new version.

-Or, for older versions: check out the OpenUpgrade source code from Github for the branches you need.
+Or, for older versions: check out the OpenUpgrade source code from GitHub for the branches you need.
 Each branch migrates to its version from the previous version, so branch 13.0 migrates from 12.0 to 13.0.
 If you are migrating across multiple versions, you need to run each version of